policy plugin determines a user's sudo

 Wildcards in command line arguments should be used with care.

 Command line arguments are matched as a single, concatenated string.
 This mean a wildcard character such as ‘

 ’ or ‘

-’ can match multiple words.
+’ will match across word boundaries, which may be unexpected.
 For example, while a sudoers entry like:

 %operator ALL = /bin/cat /var/log/messages*